Yearly wager over football has commissioners talking

 For the last few years at about this time each year, two members of the Grayson County Commissioners Court have carried on a little wager.
-Tuesday, it was time to cash in on the wager for this year, and Grayson County Judge Bill Magers walked into court wearing a Pottsboro Cardinals football jersey that belongs to the son of former Grayson County Judge Drue Bynum.
+On Sept.
+8, it was time to cash in on the wager for this year, and Grayson County Judge Bill Magers walked into court wearing a Pottsboro Cardinals football jersey that belongs to the son of former Grayson County Judge Drue Bynum.

 Magers, a die hard Gunter Tigers fan who has now watched two of his sons win state championships with the team, and Commissioner Bart Lawrence who played for the Pottsboro Cardinals back in his high school days, always have a bet riding on the annual rivalry game.
 The losing guy has to come to court with the winning team's jersey.